kwkraus/HOW-Sessions/sessions/asp-net-core/docs/4-Creating Services.md

 - [Options Pattern](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/configuration/options?view=aspnetcore-3.0)

+## Visual Studio Project for Services

+The `ProductService` class will be responsible for abstracting away product behavior, as well as CRUD operation utilizing the `HowDataContext` for data access.

+The `ProductService` class will implement a new interface called `IProductService`.
+We will use this interface for our DI registration as well as within our Unit test project for mocking dependencies.

+### Create Service Project

+Now, let's focus on creating our own Service Implementation.
+First, we need to create a new .NET Core Class Library project and call it
+`HOW.AspNetCore.Services`.
+This project will reference the `HOW.AspNetCore.Data` project and be the only interface for managing product related activities.

+### Create the following folders

+- **Interfaces**

+    We will store all Service interfaces within this folder (e.g. `IStorageService` & `IProductService`)

+- **Domains**

+    Domain specific Services will live here (e.g. `ProductService`)

+- **Storage**

+    Our Storage Service implementations will live here (e.g. `AzureStorageService`)

+### Add Project Reference to Data Project

+Make sure to add a reference to the `HOW.AspNetCore.Data` project.
+This will provide access to the `HowDataContext` class using Dependency Injection.

 ## Dependency Injection Fundamentals

 - [Reference Doc](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/dependency-injection?view=aspnetcore-3.0#lifetime-and-registration-options)

-In order to better understand how to register our new services within ASP.NET Core, we first need to understand lifetime and registration options for types used within the Dependency Injection system.
+Before we create our new services, first we need a good example to help explain how Dependency Injection works within ASP.NET Core, such as  lifetime and registration options for types used within the Dependency Injection system.

 In order to best demonstrate object lifetimes, we will create an `Operation` class that implements several interfaces used for the different types of registrations.
 We will then register an object for each Interface based on a defined lifetime.

 We will also create an `OperationService` class that will ask for these registered interfaces using Dependency Injection.

 Finally, we'll create a Razor Page that also askes for these registered interfaces, as well as the `OperationService` registered type, then display the associated Guid for each injected object to demonstrate lifetime.

 ### Create Interfaces